philril/Gender_Guess/README.md

 ##### Instructions to run Gender Guess locally
 - Run "bundle install" in command line
-- Create, migrate, and seed database in development environemnt
+- Use rake commands to create, migrate, and seed database in development environemnt
-- Run "bundle exec shotgun" in command line
+- Run "rails server" in command line
-- Open browser to local host on port 9393
+- Open browser to local host on port 3000